 The LEED (Leadership in Energy and Environmental Design) Green Building Rating System™ was developed by the U.S. Green Building Council as a voluntary, consensus-based national standard for high-performance, sustainable building.

 The winery is located atop a scenic knoll which provides the slope required for gravity flow wine production.
 Gravity flow is a more gentle style of winemaking, reducing the need for pumping thus preserving the quality of the wine and conserving energy.

 Stoller was the first Northwest winery to produce solar energy.
-Its 46 kW solar electric system, located on the main south facing roofs, generates approximately 50 percent of the winery’s electrical needs.
+Its solar electric system, located on the main south facing roofs, generates more than double the winery’s electrical needs making the estate energy neutral.
 To further reduce its use of energy, Stoller employs natural ventilation and lighting, efficient heating and cooling systems, and an efficient building envelope.

 Other Building Highlights

 - The computerized lighting control system employs switches, motion sensors, and timers for efficient energy use.

 - The barrel aging cellars were placed below grade to take advantage of the natural cooling capacity of the earth.
 The concrete mass and stored wine help stabilize temperatures.

 - Materials with a high percentage of recycled content were used to conserve natural resources.
 These materials include all steel and aluminum components, concrete with fly ash, gypsum wall board, and countertops.